Vitamin C: Going Beyond the Orange Juice

-When people hear the words ‘Vitamin C,’ they often think of oranges, orange juice, or the knowledge that if one is deficient they are likely to catch a cold.
+When people hear ‘Vitamin C,’ they often think of oranges, orange juice, or the knowledge that if one is deficient they are likely to catch a cold.

 Health Benefits Of Collagen

 Facial skin relies on the protein collagen, which helps secure firmness and wrinkle-free skin.
+It’s what helps give our skin strength and elasticity, along with replacing dead skin cells.
+Collagen helps protect our skin by filtering out environmental toxins and other pathogens.
 Vitamin C provides aid in the natural production of collagen, and it also helps prevent sun damage (a common cause for facial ailments).

 This data is available anywhere you decide to search ‘Vitamin C.’ Anybody can tell you why Vitamin C derivatives are healthy for your skin.
 Even Doctor Oz raves about the effectiveness of this facial care product.
 The vital question that is often overlooked is: why?
 How does Vitamin C help produce more collagen, prevent sun damage, and help fight the war against aging?

-It’s time to answer this question.
+It’s time to answer these questions.
 Let’s get our feet wet in a shallow pool of scientific research.
 Free radicals are molecules which are unstable and bully your facial appearance by being responsible for dry skin, damaged collagen and wrinkles.
 Vitamin C helps fight these free radicals.
-By fighting the free radicals, you are reducing the imbalance and ultimately helping fight off the bullying free radicals that are causing blemish to your beautiful face.
+By fighting the free radicals, you are reducing the imbalance and ultimately helping fight off the bullying free radicals that are causing blemishes to your beautiful face.

 Oranges For Phytochemicals Benefits Explained